Readings in Korean Literature

 Objectives and learning outcomes of the module

-- demonstrate skills in analysing literary works through close readings of texts
+- demonstrate skills in analysing Korean literary works through close reading;

-- identify and compare Korean literary language, styles and genres
+- identify and discuss issues related to Korean literary language, style, genre and themes;

 Scope and syllabus